FailAcademy/learning/wdp-vancouver/_lessons/week-03/02-ajax-apis.md

 Additionally, we're going to up our jQuery skills by trying out its `$.each()` method.
 You can find the docs for that method here: **http://api.jquery.com/jquery.each/**

 First, you're going to add an event handler to the button.
-This click event will make a call to the GitHub API endpoint that fetches all of Octocat's repos: **https://api.github.com/users/octocat/repos**
+This click event will make a call to the GitHub API endpoint that fetches all of Octocat's repos:

+<span style="word-wrap: break-word;">**https://api.github.com/users/octocat/repos?client_id=a37c6077034750f953fc&client_secret=8ff75658b21aa8c5830b7efeae85f559b4d36a02**</span>

 You'll likely want to use the `.ajax()` method with a GET request for this, or the `.getJSON()` method.